Dividend ETFs

 Pros Cons

 Diversification: Instant diversification across 60+ high-yield U.S. companies, reducing individual stock risk while focusing on quality.
-Liquidity varies: Some ETFs have lower trading volumes, affecting bid-ask spreads.
+Liquidity varies: Some ETFs have lower trading volumes, affecting bid-ask spreads (though HDV is generally liquid).

 Transparency: Holdings disclosed daily for full visibility.
-Tracking error: Performance may deviate slightly from the underlying index.
+You know exactly what you own.
+Tracking error: Performance may deviate slightly from the underlying index due to fees and cash drag.

 Cost Efficiency: Typically lower fees than actively managed funds.
-Tax considerations: Capital gains distributions may have tax implications.
+At 0.08%, it's cheap for what you get.
+Tax considerations: Capital gains distributions may have tax implications, though qualified dividends are generally favorable.

 Who Should Consider HDV?